-These USA-made shoes get our nod as number one on our list of best running sandals.
-We love how lightweight they are, weighing slightly less than 6 ounces per sandal.
+These USA-made shoes get the nod as number one on our list of best running sandals.
+We love how lightweight they are: less than 6 ounces per sandal.

 The footbed is 11mm thick, with lugs of an extra 4mm.
 The textured rubber sole features Luna’s Monkey Grip Technology footbed.
 These sandals are made for adventure!

-The hardcore sole would be great for trail running, but if you’re a road runner then you’d still find these to be light, comfortable, and grippy.
+The hardcore sole would be great for trail running, but if you’re a road runner, you’d still find these to be light, comfortable, and grippy.

 These sandals should last a good long time, with EVA+ natural rubber as their sole.
 The Vibram sole is also waterproof, so you can run through puddles or in a drizzle with no problems.